 Red: IS unit

-Two large-diameter aspherical lens elements are positioned in the front group to help improve the image quality in the peripheral area of the image.
+Two double-sided aspherical lens elements are positioned in the front group to help improve the image quality in the peripheral area of the image.

 Comparison of MTF Curve